Triumph

 - Trophy cases displaying awards the company has given itself

-Triumph Tower in Neo-Singapore rises 847 meters, gold-clad and impossible to ignore.
+Triumph Tower rises 847 meters in the heart of Nexus Core, gold-clad and impossible to ignore.
 At night, it projects light shows visible from orbit.
+The building exists to be seen—just like the people who use the platform.

 Headquarters